TanStack/form/docs/reference/formApi.md

 - ```tsx
   isPristine: boolean
   ```
   - A boolean indicating if none of the form's fields' values have been modified by the user. `True` if the user have not modified any of the fields.
+Opposite of `isDirty`.

 - ```tsx
   isDirty: boolean
   ```
   - A boolean indicating if any of the form's fields' values have been modified by the user. `True` if the user have modified at least one of the fields.
+Opposite of `isPristine`.

 - ```tsx
   isSubmitted: boolean